Ethnography, journalism, filmmaking, and screenwriting

 Was that written by an academic or a journalist?
 What’s the difference?
 Does it matter?

-I have tremendous admiration for the film work of linguistic anthropologist Marjorie Harness Goodwin.
+I much admire the film work of linguistic anthropologist Marjorie Harness Goodwin.
 The link in the previous sentence explains why.

-In the previously noted link, I describe the great scripts that Marjorie Harness Goodwin has created.
+In a previously noted link, I describe the high-quality scripts that Marjorie Harness Goodwin has created.

 Among the scripts, or more precisely, transcripts, that she has created are descriptions about how bullying in school-based cliques, the subject of Goodwin’s linguistic anthropological research, actually occurs.
 Such a script gives a person a much better sense of what bullying, intimidation, and harassment entails than some general description based upon interviews and surveys.